-The NSCAI's recognition of the potential harms to the semiconductor industry of export controls was to be expected, including because the industry was harmed by the United States' imposition in May of 2019 of unilateral controls of exports to Huawei and 68 of its non-U.S. affiliates.
-The Commission's recommendation to ease potential harms through increased R&D investment may not, without more, be sufficient in the immediate and longer term.
-And, the NSCAI's report does not address whether any increases in U.S. R&D investment should be allocated partly to U.S. allies that dominate SME and would be critical to the success of the multilateral export controls proposed by the Commission.
+The NSCAI's recognition of the potential harms to the semiconductor industry of export controls was to be expected, including because the industry was harmed by the United States' imposition in May of 2019 of unilateral controls of exports to Huawei and 68 of its non-U.S. affiliates.[16]
+The commission's recommendation to ease potential harms through increased research and development investment may not, without more, be sufficient in the immediate and longer term.
+And, the NSCAI's report does not address whether any increases in U.S. research and development investment should be allocated partly to U.S. allies that dominate SME and would be critical to the success of the multilateral export controls proposed by the commission.

-The NSCAI's Recommendation to Restrict AI Exports Through Semiconductor Manufacturing Equipment Is Compatible with the Export Control Reform Act
+NSCAI's Recommendation to Restrict AI Exports Through Semiconductor Manufacturing Equipment Compatible with Export Control Reform Act

-The NSCAI's recommendation of export controls on SME aligns with the ECRA's provisions and goal of building the United States' technological capabilities and maintaining its existing technological superiority.
-ECRA, as the ANPRM recognized, requires the Commerce Department to consider and balance three factors in promulgating export controls of emerging technologies.
+The NSCAI's recommendation of export controls on SME align with the ECRA's provisions and goal of building the United States' technological capabilities and maintaining its existing technological superiority.[17]
+The ECRA, as the advance notice of proposed rulemaking recognized, requires the Commerce Department to consider and balance three factors in promulgating export controls of emerging technologies.
 Specifically:

-- The state of development of emerging and foundational technologies in foreign countries.
-(If other countries are advanced or dominant-as China is in "AI" (as very broadly understood)-controls on U.S. exports of an emerging technology would be unnecessary, and potentially harmful to the United States); - 2.
-The effect export controls may have on the development of technologies in the United States (self-explanatory); and, - 3.
-The effectiveness of export controls on limiting the proliferation of emerging and foundational technologies in foreign countries (self-explanatory).
+1. The state of development of emerging and foundational technologies in foreign countries.
+(If other countries are advanced or dominant - as China is in AI (as very broadly understood) - controls on U.S. exports of an emerging technology would be unnecessary, and potentially harmful to the United States);

+2. The effect export controls may have on the development of technologies in the United States; and

+3. The effectiveness of export controls on limiting the proliferation of emerging and foundational technologies in foreign countries.